Code-Institute-Submissions/ci-milestonefour/README.md

 I used Google Font Gloria Hallelujah as I like this font and believe it works well with theme of this project.

-### Wireframes

-I used Balsamiq for the wireframes for this project during the planning stages.
-I tried to stick to them as best as possible but during the course of the development slight changes or improvements were made.

 ## Features

 This project features apps (applications) created by using Django command **python3 manage.py startapp nameofapp**